izzyreal/vmpc-docs/getting_started.rst

 ------------------------
 Standalone
 ++++++++++
 When you start VMPC2000XL for the first time, it is highly recommended that you configure your audio and MIDI devices.
-Click on the gear icon in the top-right.
+Click on the speaker icon in the bottom-right menu.

 Audio output/input
 ^^^^^^^^^^^^^^^^^^